What is Medicaid Spend Down and How Does it Work?

 Whole life and universal life insurance are both types of permanent life policies.
 They are called “permanent” because the policies remain in force over your lifetime as long as the premiums are paid.
 As noted above, permanent life policies accumulate cash value over time — and that cash value may be considered a countable asset for Medicaid eligibility.
 Most states do allow you to hold a small whole life policy with a face value of less than $1,500.
 But larger whole life policies and all universal life policies are countable assets and do affect your Medicaid eligibility.

-Because these policies can affect Medicaid eligibility, some people may lapse their universal or whole life policies to prevent the cash surrender value from counting against them.
+Because these policies can affect Medicaid eligibility, some people may lapse their policies to prevent the cash surrender value from counting against them.
 Don’t let your policy lapse, cash out through a life settlement — which allows you to sell your life insurance policy for a lump sum that can be used as you see fit.

 Insurance strategies for spending down